proxymc/it-specialist-projects/CISCO/Packet-Tracer/File_and_Data_Integrity_Checks.md

 - Implement HMAC for additional security.

 These techniques are fundamental for cybersecurity professionals responsible for data integrity and threat mitigation.

 ---

-### Repository Suggestions:

-- Include sample hash files (`hashes.txt`).
-- Provide example tampered files for testing.
-- Add a `README.md` with lab setup instructions.

-This lab is an essential exercise for securing sensitive data and ensuring its integrity after cyber incidents. 🚀

----
 #### 🔙 [Back To CISCO Labs](/CISCO/Packet-Tracer/)